 If you want to stop overthinking, you should learn to do these three simple steps.

-1) Catch Yourself
+STEP1: Catch Yourself

 It’s not easy to do, because most of the time it happens almost automatically… But once you’ve successfully caught yourself a few times, it becomes easier.

 Now, there’s no real blueprint on how to do it… But you should decide to be more aware of your thoughts every day and actively try to catch those moments when you begin to overthink.

 Once you catch yourself overthinking something, it’s time for the next step.

-2) Analyze Your Thoughts
+STEP 2: Analyze Your Thoughts

-It means that they create unhelpful suffering that could be avoided just by looking at your situation from a more logical point.
+It means that they create unhelpful suffering that could be avoided just by looking at your situation from a logical, rational point.

-When you catch yourself overthinking, check if you aren’t “practicing” any of these:
+So when you catch yourself overthinking, check if you aren’t “practicing” any of these:

 - Black & White thinking: believing that things can only be good or bad, like seeing only black and white colors, without any shades of grey (“This one thing is bad so it means everything is bad”).